EmbySupport/Emby.Docs/Server-Data-Folder.md

 ## Emby Server Data Folder

-The Emby Server data folder can generally be located in one of the following locations, depending on the server platform:
+The Emby Server data folder can generally be located in one of the following locations, depending on the server platform.
+If your server is running, then The location can also be found on the Emby Server Dashboard by clicking the 3-dot menu, and then "Get Server Info".

 ### Windows
 C:\Users\{user}\AppData\Roaming\Emby-Server